 |Treasurers and Controllers||18.7%||$127,990|

-Accounting majors often go into careers where salaries can range from $50,000 to $90,000.
+Average salaries range from $50,110 to $90,310 (25th to 75th percentile) for careers related to accounting.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Accounting Major Jobs
+Amount of Education Required for Careers Related to Accounting

-Some careers associated with accounting may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with accounting require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for accounting careers below.